paxxydevv/pimine/README.md

 - **Note:** Due to limited contributors, updates may take time.
 Want to help?
 Create an issue to join the project!

 ### License
 This project is licensed under the MIT License — see the LICENSE file for details.
 ### Extra support:
 Tiktok: paxx.cracks.the.h
+### Extra Note
+**IMPORTANT** This is a solo project.
+Please create an issue if you wish to join this project.
+There might be a lot of bugs — we'd love it if you reported them to us.
+Thanks for your support!
+**How can you help me?**
+- If this helped you, please consider starring the repo!
+- Found a bug?
+Open an issue — I respond quickly!